QuentinRa/blog.quentinra.dev/info/plsql/index.md

 <details class="details-e">
 <summary>Inter types 😎</summary>

-You may want your variable to not take an hardcoded type, but a type from an attribute
+You may want your variable to not take a hardcoded type, but a type from an attribute

 ```sql
 v_name table.attr%type; -- type of the attribute "attr" in "table"